 In general, any Winter Session student may drop a course* up until the published drop deadline.
 Undergraduate students wishing to withdraw from a course should pursue a Late Drop/Withdrawal via BU Brain Self Service.
 Graduate students must contact the Graduate School.

-Because of the regulations governing the Winter Session, courses that do not meet the minimum enrollment targets are ordinarily cancelled.
-The Winter Session Office cannot guarantee that every course listed in the schedule of classes posted will actually be taught.
+Due to regulations governing the Winter Session, courses that do not meet the minimum enrollment targets are ordinarily cancelled.
+The Winter Session office cannot guarantee that every course listed in the university's schedule of classes will actually be taught.

-Students enrolling in non-classroom courses such as independent study, thesis and dissertation research, etc., must be registered for these courses by the appropriate dates (see Winter calendar).
-Arrange for registration by contacting the department offering the course.
+Students enrolling in non-classroom courses such as independent study, thesis and dissertation research, etc., must be registered for these courses by the appropriate dates (see Winter Calendar).
+Students should arrange for registration by contacting the department offering the course.

 Students may not audit courses in the Winter Session.